BeatriceOltean/learngit/README.md

 ![ip-filter-save-new-rule.png]

-Add command will be d=isabled after reaching the maximum of 10 IP filter rules.
+Add option will be disabled after reaching the **maximum of 10 IP filter rules**.

 User can edit an existing rule by double clicking on the row containing the rule.